python/mypy/docs/source/command_line.rst

   in the current directory.
 Settings override mypy's built-in defaults and command line flags can override settings.
 See :ref:`config-file` for the syntax of configuration files.

+- ``--junit-xml JUNIT_XML`` will make mypy generate a JUnit XML test result document with type checking results.
+This can make it easier to integrate mypy with continuous integration (CI) tools.

+- ``--find-occurrences CLASS.MEMBER`` will make mypy print out all usages of a class member based on static type information.
+This feature is experimental.

+- ``--cobertura-xml-report DIR`` causes mypy to generate a Cobertura XML type checking coverage report.

 For the remaining flags you can read the full ``mypy -h`` output.

 .. note::